 Brewer's yeast is a one-celled fungus used by beer brewers to turn grain sugars into alcohol.
 The form used as medicine is a by-product of brewing; the yeast has been dried and sterilized.
 The tiny yeast cells are packed with vitamins and minerals that could be beneficial to your dog's health.
 The B vitamins are touted as good for the dog's skin and coat.
-Brewer's yeast for dogs is often packaged together with either ginseng or garlic--ginseng for energy and joint health, garlic for flea repellent.
+Brewer's yeast for dogs is often packaged together with either ginseng or garlic--ginseng for energy and joint health, garlic as a flea repellent.

 Side effects of brewer's yeast for dogs may include bloating, gas and indigestion.